cutting-room-floor/markers.js/API.md

 * `idfunction` must be a function that takes a GeoJSON object and returns a unique ID for it that does not change for the same features on repeated calls

-**Returns the layer object if a new function is specified, otherwise the current function used to get ids.
+**Returns** the layer object if a new function is specified, otherwise the current function used to get ids.

 **Example:**

-    // The default filter function is:
+    // The default id function is:
     var _seq = 0;
     layer.id(function() { return ++_seq; });
+    // Thus this function always returns a new id for any feature.
+If you had
+    // features that do have an id attribute, a function would look like layer.id(function(f) { return f.properties.id; });

 ### markers.url(url [, callback])